Sydney Insight Meditators

 On each day there'll be a group meditation period in the morning and evening, a dharma talk each evening and possibly a group yoga or stretching / exercise / balance session each morning.

-On the four walking days, all the walking will be in silence but other periods, before we leave the lodge, when we break for lunch, and after we come back, will not be silent.
-None of the meals at the lodge on those days will be silent periods.
+On the four walking days, breakfast and all the walking will be in silence but other periods, before we leave the lodge, when we break for lunch, and after we come back, will not be silent.
+There'll also be silence period from the evening sit, after dinner to the end of breakfast the next morning.

 We'll be going out on the walks as a group, or at times two groups.
-One group will be for people who are happy with longer and slightly fast paced walks (up to 22k), and the other group will be for people who prefer shorter and slightly slower paced walks (up to 10k).
+Both groups will be going at a medium pace for fit walkers.
+One group will go on longer walks (up to 22k), and the other group will go on shorter walks (up to 10k).
 There is around 20% less oxygen at Charlotte Pass.
 There may be some short sections with snow.
-Photos from the 2022 High Country Walking Retreat are here.
+Photos from the 2022 High Country Walking Retreat are here and from the 2023 retreat here.

-The retreat is both for people new to meditation. and experienced meditators.
+The retreat is for both experienced meditators and people new to meditation.

 About the venue